-The consolidated financial statements, and the related financial statement schedule, incorporated in this proxy statement/prospectus by reference from the Office Depot, Inc. and subsidiaries' Annual Report on Form 10-K for the fiscal year ended December 27, 2014, and the effectiveness of Office Depot, Inc.'s internal control over financial reporting have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their reports, which are incorporated herein by reference.
+The consolidated financial statements, and the related financial statement schedule, as of December 27, 2014 and December 28, 2013 and for each of the three years in the period ended December 27, 2014, incorporated in this proxy statement/prospectus by reference from the Office Depot, Inc. and subsidiaries' Annual Report on Form 10-K, and the effectiveness of Office Depot, Inc.'s internal control over financial reporting have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their reports, which are incorporated herein by reference.
 Such financial statements and financial statement schedule have been so incorporated in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.